I am a network engineer, so understanding the differences between things like Wi-Fi standards is part of my job.

 Who Should Use Wi-Fi 5?

-Who Should Use Wi-Fi 6?
+Who Should Use Wi-Fi 6

-Plus, you’ll have a network that can handle more devices, is more efficient, and offers faster speeds.
+You will have a network that can handle more devices, is more efficient, and offers faster speeds.
 What’s not to like?

-Is It Time to Upgrade?
+When Is the Right Time to Upgrade?